 We kayaked to Half Moon Bay, a small cove at the southeastern portion of Bostwick Island.
 It is a secluded area with tall, rocky cliffs.
 Unlike some of the other islands, these cliffs are flat, smoothed by the rushing water during the glacial melt.
 This cove is a natural amphitheater, and also known as the tallest cathedral.
 Church services of a variety of denominations are held here on a regular basis.
 Since the 1800s, people have paddled their small boats into Half Moon Bay to worship together.

-Our kayaking tour continued around Bostwick Island and past Mermaid Island.
+Our 1000 Islands, Ontario kayak tour continued around Bostwick Island and past Mermaid Island.
 Our midday destination was Beau Rivage Island where we would eat lunch together.

 Lunch at Beau Rivage Island

 We informed Scott that we both consumed a vegan diet ahead of time, and he was happy to accommodate our diet.
 The meal relied heavily on fresh, local produce and could easily be altered into a vegan dish.
 While Kelly prepared our meal in one of the pavilions, Justin and I explored a section of Beau Rivage on our own.
 It was a peaceful and quiet island with only a few visitors who traveled there by boat.
 Camping was permitted on Beau Rivage, though we would only be staying a short while.